darenliang/dsfs/README.md

 # dsfs

-An experiment with Filesystem in USErspace (FUSE) with Discord attachments.
+An experimental Filesystem in USErspace (FUSE) with Discord attachments.

 > :warning: **Use at your own risk!** This is an unfinished project and only
 > for research or recreational purposes only.